ddvega/notes/hacking-the-human-os.md

 The placebo effect implies that we have **Root Access** to our own biology.
 The capacity for healing or change is already there; we just need the right internal prompt to execute the command.

+## Installing Middleware: The Power of Latency

+In high-performance computing, latency is usually the enemy.
+We want zero-lag interactions.
+But in the Human OS, low latency is a vulnerability.

+When a trigger hits (a rude comment, a mistake), your default configuration is often set to process synchronously.
+The input hits, and the output fires immediately, blocking the main thread of your logic.

+Input -> [0ms Delay] -> Reaction

+To hack this, we need to install **Middleware**.
+In software, middleware sits between the request and the response, allowing you to inspect the payload before deciding how to handle it.

+In your mind, middleware is the practice of **artificial latency**.
+It is the ability to insert a `sleep()` command into your processing loop.

+> "Between stimulus and response there is a space.
+In that space is our power to choose our response." — Viktor Frankl

+Your goal is to increase that space from 10ms to 2 seconds.
+That 2-second buffer is where the **Parent Node** comes online.
+It allows the cortisol spike to crest and fade slightly, giving you just enough bandwidth to switch from a "Reaction" script to a "Response" script.

 ## Becoming the Prompt Engineer

 If the **Parent Node** is running our lives based on instructions, and if our beliefs can alter our biology, then we come back to the central question of your notes: *Do we have control over it?*